BazeJessica/cypress-example-kitchensink/README.md

 Check out the [Contributing Guideline](/CONTRIBUTING.md).

+## Changelog

+- after v1.0.4 at [cypress-example-kitchensink/releases](https://github.com/cypress-io/cypress-example-kitchensink/releases)
+- before at [CHANGELOG_OLD.md](CHANGELOG_OLD.md)

-## commands used in building a docker image and running a container.
+## Commands used in building a docker image and running a container.

+-Download and install Docker for windows/ Linux/Mac.(https://docs.docker.com/desktop/install/windows-install/)

+-Create a docker file in the root folder with the following commands

+[
+`
+FROM cypress/factory

+WORKDIR /app

+COPY package\*.json ./

+RUN rm package-lock.json

+RUN npm install

+COPY . .

+CMD["npx","run","local:run"]
+`
+]

--The **`FROM cypress/factory`** command sets up the base image (environment) for the Docker container with Node.js and Cypress pre-installed.
+-The **`FROM cypress/factory`\*\* command sets up the base image (environment) for the Docker container with Node.js and Cypress pre-installed.

 -**WORKDIR /app**: this command sets the working directory inside the Docker container to `/app`.
 All subsequentn commands in the Dockerfile will be executed in this directory.

--**COPY package*.json ./**: this command copies `Package.json` and `package-lock.json` for dependency installation.
+-**COPY package\*.json ./**: this command copies `Package.json` and `package-lock.json` for dependency installation.

 -**RUN npm install**: this command install all project dependemcies.
 This command ensure the installation of all necessary Node.js modules in the container.

 -**COPY ..**: this command copies the rest of the project files into the Docker container.The first . refers to the current directory on the local machine, and the second . refers to the current working directory in the Docker container (/app).

 -**CMD["npx","run","local:run"]**: this command specifies the default command to runs the test script defined in `package.son`. the `npx` is a tool that comes with npm and is used to execute binaries from npm packages, it is used to run a script named `local:run`.

 -**docker build -t cypress-example-kitchensink .**:
 • `docker build`: This command is used to build a Docker image from a Dockerfile.
 • `-t` cypress-example-kitchensink: The -t flag tags the image with a name.
 In this case, the image is named cypress-example-kitchensink.
 • `.`: The dot at the end specifies the build context.
 It tells Docker to use the current directory (where the Dockerfile is located) to build the image.

 -**docker images**:This command lists all Docker images currently available on the system.
 It shows details such as the repository name, tag, image ID, creation date, and size of the images.

--**docker run -it -v C:\Users\Mawusi Debby\Downloads\cypress-example-kitchensink\cypress\e2e\1-getting-started\todo.cy.js:/app/cypress/e2e/todo.cy.js cypress-example-kitchensink**:
+-**docker run -it -v cypress-example-kitchensink\cypress\e2e\1-getting-started\todo.cy.js:/app/cypress/e2e/todo.cy.js cypress-example-kitchensink**:
 • `docker run`: This command creates and starts a new container from a specified image.
 • `-it`: These flags are used together to run the container in interactive mode.
 This allows you to interact with the container through the terminal.
-•	`-v C:\Users\Mawusi Debby\Downloads\cypress-example-kitchensink\cypress\e2e\1-getting-started\todo.cy.js:/app/cypress/e2e/todo.cy.js`: The -v flag mounts a volume, which maps a file or directory from the host system to the container.
-In this case, it maps the todo.cy.js file from the specified location on the host machine to /app/cypress/e2e/todo.cy.js inside the container.
+• `-v \cypress-example-kitchensink\cypress\e2e\1-getting-started\todo.cy.js:/app/cypress/e2e/todo.cy.js`: The -v flag mounts a volume, which maps a file or directory from the host system to the container.

-## Changelog

-- after v1.0.4 at [cypress-example-kitchensink/releases](https://github.com/cypress-io/cypress-example-kitchensink/releases)
-- before at [CHANGELOG_OLD.md](CHANGELOG_OLD.md)

-Commands used in building a docker image and running a container.
--The FROM cypress/factory command sets up the base image (environment) for the Docker container with Node.js and Cypress pre-installed.

--WORKDIR /app: this command sets the working directory inside the Docker container to /app.
-All subsequentn commands in the Dockerfile will be executed in this directory.

--COPY package.json ./*: this command copies Package.json and package-lock.json for dependency installation.

--RUN npm install: this command install all project dependemcies.
-This command ensure the installation of all necessary Node.js modules in the container.

--COPY ..: this command copies the rest of the project files into the Docker container.The first . refers to the current directory on the local machine, and the second . refers to the current working directory in the Docker container (/app).

--CMD["npx","run","local:run"]: this command specifies the default command to runs the test script defined in package.son. the npx is a tool that comes with npm and is used to execute binaries from npm packages, it is used to run a script named local:run.

--docker build -t cypress-example-kitchensink .: • docker build: This command is used to build a Docker image from a Dockerfile. • -t cypress-example-kitchensink: The -t flag tags the image with a name.
-In this case, the image is named cypress-example-kitchensink. • .: The dot at the end specifies the build context.
-It tells Docker to use the current directory (where the Dockerfile is located) to build the image.

--docker images:This command lists all Docker images currently available on the system.
-It shows details such as the repository name, tag, image ID, creation date, and size of the images.

--docker run -it -v C:\Users\Mawusi Debby\Downloads\cypress-example-kitchensink\cypress\e2e\1-getting-started\todo.cy.js:/app/cypress/e2e/todo.cy.js cypress-example-kitchensink: • docker run: This command creates and starts a new container from a specified image. • -it: These flags are used together to run the container in interactive mode.
-This allows you to interact with the container through the terminal. • -v C:\Users\Mawusi Debby\Downloads\cypress-example-kitchensink\cypress\e2e\1-getting-started\todo.cy.js:/app/cypress/e2e/todo.cy.js: The -v flag mounts a volume, which maps a file or directory from the host system to the container.
 In this case, it maps the todo.cy.js file from the specified location on the host machine to /app/cypress/e2e/todo.cy.js inside the container.